 Yes!
 Dr. Rabach notes that sulfur based soaps, zinc based soaps, and topical hydrocortisone cream (for flares) are available over the counter.
 Macrene Actives High Performance Face Cream is another option that will “calm and soothe rosacea homeopathically with 55 plant-derived active ingredients,” says Dr. Alexiades.
 She recommends looking for extracts of coffee, tea and cacao in the ingredients list, which have vasoconstrictive and anti-inflammatory properties.

 “Avoid any topical agents containing retinoids such as retinol as this will flare and upset rosacea skin,“ she notes.
 “Also avoid acids such as alpha hydroxy or salicylic acids.
-[Additionally], oils will clog the pores in rosacea skin, causing breakouts so ensure your product is oil free,” says Dr. Alexiades.
-As always, check with your dermatologist before starting a new product and to come up with a treatment plan.

 What Are the Emotional Implications?